It’s 2023: Phone calls are out. Texting, sliding into DMs, and Reels?

 In addition to feeling more personal, you can also make a text message feel more urgent without seeming pushy.

 Stress the importance of attending the appointment and prompt the client to respond to verify or reschedule as soon as possible.

-Again, if you’re on Schedulicity, our automatic text reminders cover this for you.
-We make it so easy for clients to reschedule, so they’ll feel much less tempted to no-show.
+If you’re on Schedulicity, our automatic text reminders cover this for you.
+We make it so easy for clients to reschedule, so they’re more likely to show up.

 5. Stick with the same number.